Daylight saving time in the United States: Michigan

 In 1967, the Michigan Legislature adopted a statute, Act 6 of the Public Acts of 1967, exempting the state from the observance of DST.
 The exemption statute was suspended on June 14, 1967, however, when the referendum was invoked.
 From June 14, 1967, until the last Sunday in October 1967, Michigan observed DST, and did so in 1968 as well.
 The exemption statute was submitted to the voters at the General Election held in November 1968, and, in a close vote, the exemption statute was sustained.
 As a result, Michigan did not observe DST between 1969 and 1972.
 Radio station CKLW in Windsor, Ontario, across the river from Detroit, was popular on both sides of the border and as a result would often give both times on the air (e.g., "It's 4:30 in Detroit and 5:30 in Windsor").
 In November 1972, an initiative measure, repealing the exemption statute, was approved by the voters.
 Michigan again observed DST in 1973 and has continued to do so since then.

 The vast majority of Michigan is in the Eastern Time Zone.
 Only the Upper Peninsula counties that border Wisconsin (Gogebic, Iron, Dickinson, and Menominee) are in the Central Time Zone.
+However, given that the designated zone for Eastern Time is geographically skewed westward (as is the case with many timezones across the globe), Michigan is in reality located almost entirely within the boundaries of the Central Time Zone.
+Thus, it is accurate to say that the part of Michigan that observes Eastern Time is on daylight time during the "standard time" months and on double daylight time during the daylight time months.

 In March 2024, a Michigan senate bill was introduced to let voters decide if the practice of changing clocks twice a year would remain law in Michigan.
 It has been referred to the Senate Committee on Government Operations for approval.

+Texas

+Due to its size, Texas is geographically located right between the Mountain Time Zone and the Central Time Zone, although due to the fact that time zones are naturally skewed westward, its designated standard time is Central Standard Time (CST, UTC-6) in all counties but El Paso and Hudspeth.
+However, with Texas' observance of DST, the large portion of Texas in the geographical Mountain Time Zone (west of 97.5° W) essentially undergoes "double daylight time" during DST, as it is during those periods two hours(+/- 30 minutes) ahead of solar time.
+A more logical solution would be to use Mountain Standard Time in the fall/winter and Central Standard Time in the spring/summer, which would allow both parts of Texas to observe solar time at some point during the year, but would still keep Texas on UTC-6 for most of the year, as DST is nearly 8 months long in the United States.